-Situated near Naples and Pompeii and overlooking the Amalfi Coast, Sorrento is one of southern Italy’s gorgeous coastal towns.
-At the center of it all is Piazza Tasso, bursting with restaurants to wile away an afternoon.
-Take a pit stop at Bar Ercolano for a cappuccino, or cool down with a lemon granita.
+Situated near Naples and Pompeii and overlooking the Amalfi Coast, Sorrento is one of Southern Italy’s gorgeous coastal towns.
+At the center of it all is Piazza Tasso, bursting with restaurants to while away an afternoon.
+Take a pit stop at Bar Ercolano for a cappuccino or cool down with a lemon granita.
 This outdoor restaurant in the center of the piazza is the perfect place to people watch.
 Don’t miss out on one of Sorrento’s most famous libations, the lemon liqueur known as limoncello.
 Sip this sweet concoction at sundown while taking in the city’s magnificent coastal views.

 City lovers will adore the way Bari entwines the charm of the Italian countryside with the metropolis feel of Italy’s larger destinations up north.
 A port town nestled along the Adriatic Sea, Bari is home to both high-end shopping retailers and vast scopes of beachy terrain, melding its history with a healthy dose of modernity.
 Take a walk through Bari Vecchia, Bari’s historic region.
 Here you’ll find a variety of street food vendors selling treats like panzerotti, a type of fried calzone, and focaccia, a thick bread topped with Italian herbs and cherry tomatoes.

 In Italy’s Basilicata region lies Matera, an ancient town with history etched into its landscape.
-Its dwellings, referred to as the “sassi” of Matera, are chiseled into the region’s hills, and the city’s distinctive look made it a prime filming location for Mel GIbson’s The Passion of the Christ.
-Don’t miss out on the opportunity to stay overnight in the sassi while in Matera.
+Its dwellings, referred to as the “Sassi” di Matera, are chiseled into the region’s hills, and the city’s distinctive look made it a prime filming location for Mel Gibson’s The Passion of the Christ.
+Don’t miss out on the opportunity to stay overnight in the Sassi while in Matera.
 Luxury hotel Palazzo Gattini even has a suite with its own private swimming pool that overlooks the city’s hills.
 When you enter Matera, you’ll be whisked into another world.

-Located along the Adriatic coast at the southern tip of Italy’s “heel,” Lecce contains a lush landscape that is rich in booming feats of Baroque architecture, like the Basilica di Santa Croce.
-While in Lecce, stop by L’Angolino di Via Matteotti, a cafe famous for serving puccia, a type of stuffed flatbread native to Lecce.
+Located along the Adriatic coast at the Southern tip of “heel”, Lecce contains a lush landscape that is rich in booming feats of Baroque architecture, like the Basilica di Santa Croce.
+While in Lecce, stop by L’angolino di Via Matteotti, a cafe famous for serving puccia, a type of stuffed flatbread native to Lecce.
 With its prime seaside location, Lecce is also a gorgeous pit stop for spending time by the water.